David Norman (soccer): International goals

-After playing
+Post-playing career

-Norman has coached for Coquitlam MFSC since 1989 as well as coaching with the Whitecaps Prospects programs.
+Norman has coached for Coquitlam Metro-Ford SC since 1989 as well as coaching with the Whitecaps Prospects programs.
 Norman is also the soccer colour commentator on The TEAM 1040 in Vancouver for the Vancouver Whitecaps FC Major League Soccer radio broadcasts.
-He is the father of pro soccer player David Norman Jr.
+He is the father of pro soccer player David Norman Jr. and son of Coquitlam Metro Ford Soccer Club Co-Founder David Norman.
+His sister Jane Norman was the first ever BC Sun Soccer Girl.

+He has been involved in several positions since retirement and has been serving Group Benefit Clients from his own company – Dowco Financial – for 20+ years.